Roma mourn death of former youth player Bouasse | Goal.com

 Roma mourn death of former youth player Bouasse

-Roma have expressed sorrow at the death of former youth-team player Joseph Bouasse.
+Roma have expressed their sorrow at the death of former youth-team player Joseph Bouasse.

 The 21-year-old suffered a heart attack, according to another of his former clubs, Vicenza.